loverdeveloper/Laravel_microsoft_face_api/README.md

 # LMFA
 This Package Help You To Connect To Microsoft Face APi by Mohammad Najafian
 # Installation
+### install With Composer
 ``` composer require ikosar/lmfa ```